PhenixRobotik/phenix_kicad/Readme.md

-# KiCAD Libraries for PhenixRobotik
+# KiCad Libraries for PhenixRobotik

-This repository contains KiCAD 5.0 compatible libraries for the PhenixRobotik boards.
+This repository contains KiCad 5.0 compatible libraries for the PhenixRobotik boards.

 * `library/`